IOTechSystems/xrt-examples/DeviceServices/multiple-services/README.md

 This page shows you how to run XRT with multiple device services.
 The following device services are included in this example:

 - BACnet/IP
-- OPC-UA
+- OPC UA
 - Modbus-TCP

-For more information about the Device Services included please review the [BACnet Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/bacnet-device-service-component.html), [Modbus Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/modbus-device-service-component.html) and [OPC-UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.
+For more information about the Device Services included please review the [BACnet Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/bacnet-device-service-component.html), [Modbus Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/modbus-device-service-component.html) and [OPC UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.

 ## Getting Started